mehulmathur16/tailcallhq.github.io/blog/configuration-v2-2024-12-14.md

 └── products.graphql
 ```

-In the above example, `main.graphql` links to `users.graphql` and `products.graphql` using the `@link` directive.
+In the above example, `main.yml` links to `users.graphql` and `products.graphql` using the `@link` directive.
 The merge algorithm combines these linked configurations into a single effective configuration.

 ```yml title="main.yml" showLineNumbers
 server: